 Despite its widespread use, there is little knowledge about the behavior of Ethernet-like CSMA/CD LANs under heavy load.
-Analytical models tend to study performance based on over-simplified assumptions such as Poisson-distributed traffic.
+Analytical models tend to study performance based on over-simplified assumptions.
 However, this usually leads their results to be biased towards network performance under ideal conditions.
-Once the complexities of CSMA/CD, as described in the IEEE 802.3 standards [14], are introduced, such models become intractable [17] [20] [31] [33].
+Once the complexities of CSMA/CD, as described in the IEEE 802.3 standards, are introduced, such models become intractable [15] [17] [26] [28].
 The inaccuracy and incompleteness of analytical work has led researchers in the past to resort to measurement and simulation to obtain meaningful results.
 Even these approaches are not without problems.

-Actual measurements on a physical LAN require manual configuration of the network (e.g. cut and rewire cables to get certain propagation delays), which is expensive and cumbersome.
+Actual measurements on a physical LAN require manual configuration of the network, which is expensive and cumbersome.
 Simulation is a better tool to obtain adequate information on functionality and performance of communication networks and protocols.
 However, to simulate the behavior of CSMA/CD, precise collision detection, packet loss (due to collision and buffer overflow), and packet transmission/retransmission need to be implemented in order to get accurate and valuable results.
-Sophisticated computation and complicated data structure manipulation make the traditional detailed simulation of CSMA/CD slow and complex, especially for crowded networks and/or heavy loaded link.
+Sophisticated computation and complicated data structure manipulation make the traditional detailed simulation of CSMA/CD slow and complex, especially for crowded network and/or heavy loaded link.

-Fortunately, the above two approaches are not the only choices we have available to get accurate Ethernet performance results.
-In this paper, we first present a distributed approach to exact simulation of Ethernet.
+Fortunately, the above two approaches are not the only choices we have to comply to get accurate Ethernet performance results.
+In this paper, we first present a distributed approach to exact simulation of Ethernet, which eliminates sophisticated collision detection.
 Then, we propose an efficient distributed simulation model, called Fast Ethernet Simulation, which models an Ethernet link empirically to quickly and accurately simulate it.
 By eliminating the implementation of CSMA/CD protocol, our approach reduces the complexity drastically while still maintaining desirable accuracy.
-Finally, we show applications to illustrate the potential usage of the Fast Ethernet Simulation.

 The remainder of this paper is organized as follows.
 Section 2 gives a brief summary of some related work on Ethernet link performance.
 An overview of our approach is stated in Section 3.
 We describe our simulation model of CSMA/CD in Section 4.
 Then, we discuss how the performance parameters are modeled based on the CSMA/CD simulation results and propose the Fast Ethernet Simulation model in Section 5 and Section 6, respectively.
 Some performance results are shown in Section 7 to demonstrate that the Fast Ethernet Simulation achieves the efficiency as well as the accuracy.
-Example applications of the Fast Ethernet Simulation are given in Section 8 to illustrate its potential usage.
 Finally, we summarize our work in Section 9.